 Payroll Payment Channel

-- Centralised: operate a single standardised interface to issue payment instructions
+- Centralized: operate a single standardized interface to issue payment instructions

-- Decentralised: operate multiple systems and multiple formats, due to:
+- Decentralized: operate multiple systems and multiple formats, due to:

 - Multiple payment providers (per entity or country)